FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolprogressbar-1.md

 ### <a id="methods-finish"/>**Finish(String)**

-Finish answer to show when progressbar is completed.
+Finish answer to show when ProgressBar is completed.

 ```csharp
 IControlProgressBar<T> Finish(string text)